 We have a number of computers available for students to use during their social time, along with a vast array of fact and fiction titles through which we seek to actively promote a lifelong love of reading.

 We are very pleased to also host a weekly visit from Piper, a Therapy Dog who listens to some of our students read, or is simply available for a short time for a cuddle!
-Piper is brought in by a volunteer from our local community, and we look forward to her visits – judging by her reaction when she first arrives back after holidays, so does Piper!
+Piper is brought in by a member of our local community, and we look forward to her visits – judging by her reaction when she first arrives back after holidays, so does Piper!

 Accelerated Reader in the Library